ScaledMarkets/dabl/langref/README.md

 <li>The actions implied by the file are performed.
 The actions depend on the tool
 	that is processing the DABL file.
-Actions might include adding listeners for events, etc. Note that during execution, expressions are evaluated where they appear; if a string expression evaluates to a variable reference, then the variable's value is used instead of the string.
+Actions might include adding listeners for events, etc. Note that during execution, expressions are evaluated where they appear; if an unquoted string expression evaluates to a variable reference, then the variable's value is used instead of the string.
 Note also that variables are only defined in the return value of a function call.
 </ol>